evert/evert.github.com/resume.md

 My role there was to help drive the design and architecture of a REST API.
 We've used HAL, OAuth2, json-schema to drive the hypermedia API using NodeJS, ES6, ES7.
 On a docker-container infrastructure running on Amazon Web Services.
-I also helped mentor other developers, and act as a technical lead.
+I also helped mentor other developers and act as a technical lead.

 In April 2017 Turnstyle got acquired by Yelp, and I subsequently moved to San Francisco in October 2017.

-There I helped onboard a quickly growing development team, and working with the needs and requirements of a much larger corporation, including integrating our existing systems and culture with Yelp's.
+There I helped onboard a quickly growing development team and working with the needs and requirements of a much larger corporation, including integrating our existing systems and culture with Yelp's.

 ### Co-Founder/CTO fruux, Germany + UK — 2011 - 2015

 In December 2011 I went full-time with fruux, which was a bit of a side-project at the time.
-We got a seed investment round, and opened the door to our office.
+We got a seed investment round and opened the door to our office.
 As the technical lead I’ve been responsible for the technical and product direction, as well as leading the team from a technical perspective.
-Aside from that I’ve also got my hands dirty in some marketing and sales, and basically just stepped in where needed.
+Aside from that I’ve also got my hands dirty in some marketing and sales and just stepped in where needed.

 As a programmer I helped develop their synchronization system for personal information such as calendars, contacts and files.
 I acted as a liaison for